 Pillar 2: Technology

 Salespeople need the right skills, knowledge, and resources to engage effectively with customers at each stage of a customer-centric sales strategy.
-Organizations should invest in sales enablement programs to provide teams with the necessary tools and training.
-This will enhance their ability to understand customer needs, offer relevant solutions, and build meaningful relationships.
+That’s where sales enablement comes in: it gives teams the necessary tools and training they need to sell effectively.
+This’ll make it 100x easier for them to uncover and understand customer needs, offer relevant solutions, and build meaningful relationships.

 Aligning sales processes with a customer journey empowers organizations to better understand the road ahead, reducing friction in the process.
 When harmonizing sales and buying processes, businesses can provide a seamless and personalized customer buying decision process that meets customer expectations.